risingsealabs/saline-sdk/docs/intents.rst

 Understanding the Intent System
 ==============================

 Intents are the cornerstone of Saline.
-An intent is a predicate or a series of predicates that specifies what actions an account allows to happen.
+An intent is a predicate or a combination of predicates that specifies what actions an account allows to happen.
 Intents enable powerful patterns like account abstraction, delegation, token swaps, multi-signature authorization and more.

 Key Characteristics of Intents: